signum-network/CIPs/SIP/sip-44.md

 ## Security Considerations

 It is implicit that all relevant profile metadata is unencrypted and publicly available.
 The use of profile information is optional (opt-in).
 Users have to be aware of this and MUST NOT store sensitive data in the metadata.
-Nevertheless, it is possible to store sensible information in the data referenced by `xt`
+Nevertheless, it is possible to store sensible information in the data referenced by `xt`.

+As pointed out, this specification can be used in _immutable_ descriptions of smart contracts, _mutable_ account info and _mutable_ alias data.
+When resolving the `al` field, it MUST NOT be resolved recursively, i.e. chaining `al` resolving is not allowed.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).